deadc0de6/dotdrop/README.md

 The home computer is running [awesomeWM](https://awesomewm.org/) and the office computer [bspwm](https://github.com/baskerville/bspwm).
 The *.xinitrc* file will therefore be different while still sharing some lines.
-Dotdrop allows to store only one single *.xinitrc* but to deploy different versions depending on where it is run from.
+Dotdrop allows to store only one single *.xinitrc* file but to deploy different versions of it depending on where it is run from.

 The following file is the dotfile stored in dotdrop containing [jinja2](http://jinja.pocoo.org/) directives for the deployment based on the profile used.

-Dotfile `<dotpath>/xinitrc`:
 ```bash
 #!/bin/bash